grezniczek/my_projects_tweaks/README.md

 Version | Updates
 ------- | ----------
+1.4.1   | _Change:_ Instead of linking to the Online Designer, which leads to Access Denied pages for most users, the _Fields_ column now links to the Codebook.
+This is for all users.
 1.4.0   | _New feature:_ Add a filter to the project list in the _Organize Projects_ modal.
 1.3.1   | _Bug fix:_ Fix collapse all.
 1.3.0   | _New feature:_ Add a collapse all button that collapses all project folders.